 Repetitive motion, heavy lifting, or long-term bending can stress the spine, increasing the risk of disc degeneration and joint stiffness.

 If you are experiencing continuous back pain, stiffness, or numbness, it is time to see a spine specialist.
-Non-surgical spinal decompression is a reliable, safe treatment to reduce pressure on the discs and nerves.
+Some non-surgical therapies, such as supervised physical therapy and medically guided traction, may help relieve symptoms in selected patients, although evidence for non-surgical spinal decompression devices remains limited.

 Spondylosis is increasing nowadays in individuals, mainly because of a poor lifestyle.
 Common symptoms to look out for are numbness, tingling, or persistent neck, back and limb pain that worsens or does not improve.

 Your neck and spine can be safeguarded by taking preventive steps through routine exercise, good posture, and weight control.
-Non-surgical treatments like spinal decompression prevent permanent damage and provide relief.
+Conservative treatments such as exercise therapy, posture correction, and pain management may help reduce symptoms and improve function, but they do not reverse degenerative changes.
 Make smart lifestyle choices today to safeguard your health and mobility for tomorrow.